 - Gem Collection – four bottles in jewel-tones

 - Stone Collection – five bottles in popular stone colors

-S’well steel bottles have a huge range of colors and patterns that rival majority of water bottle companies out there.
-Overall the bottles are very sleek and compact, easily held and they fit in majority of cup or tumbler holders.
+S’well steel bottles have a huge range of colors and patterns that rival the majority of water bottle companies out there.
+Overall the bottles are very sleek and compact, easily held and they fit in the majority of cup or tumbler holders.

 S’well steel bottles look very pretty but are also just as tough as other 18/8 stainless steel bottles.
 These stainless bottles are triple-walled and vacuum insulated.
 They create no outside bottle “sweat” and are rated to keep drinks cold for 24 hours and hot for 12.
 The S’well brand is also partnered with UNICEF USA and donates a portion of their proceeds to water programs, with their focus currently on Madagascar.

 Which Bottle Should You Buy?
 S’well vs Hydro Flask

 When it comes down to Hydro Flask vs Swell, Hydro Flask steel bottles comes out on top.

 Though the S’well stainless bottle is beautiful and will clearly be more attractive to some, the Hydro Flask steel bottle is a better everyday bottle that can handle outdoor adventures and sports.